david-beauchesne/FoodWeb-MultiStressors/FoodWebs-MultipleStressors.md

 interactions to properly capture the effects of multiple stressors and safeguard ecological communities against global changes.

+Global changes are creating intricate stress exposure regimes that induce unpredictable environmental effects permeating entire ecological communities by way of species interactions.
+The role of species and their interactions in mediating the effects of multiple disturbances on food webs remains understudied.
+Experimental and *in situ* approaches provide contextual insights, while theory has yet to fully tackle the issue.
+Using Lotka-Volterra models, we show that topology (i.e. trophic position and interaction type) influences the sensitivity to and the amplification of the effects of multiple disturbances.
+We show that species position in complex food webs and the types and combinations of disturbances they are exposed to dictates their sensitivity to multiple sources of stress.
+Our results illustrate the importance of considering species interactions and non-additive effects to capture the effects of multiple disturbances and safeguard ecological communities against global changes.

+Contribution: we define multiple types of ecological outcomes from different pathways of effects, i.e. weak entry points, biotic sinks, biotic buffers and biotic amplifiers.

+Surprises: non-additive effects
+Interactions: affects the amplitude of the predicted effects of disturbances Explain why 2 disturbances make the situation more complex when considering interactions

 <!-- Even if evidence indicates that holistic approaches should be favoured to
 study complex environmental phenomena, studies nonetheless still overwhelmingly